(self-initiated, timeline: after-work hours)

-An app that not only offers a timer, a supporting community and resources for professional help, but most importantly an app where a buddy system allows for more responsibility to meet goal the goal of quitting.
+A timer, supporting community and res()ources for professional help, but most importantly an app where a buddy system allows for more responsibility to meet the goal of quitting.

-“The American Society of Training and Development found that people are 65 percent likely to meet a goal after committing to another person.
-Their chances of success increase to 95 percent when they build in ongoing meetings with their partners to check in on their progress.”
+“(...)
+65% are likely to meet a goal after committing to another person.
+Their chances of success increase to 95% when they build in ongoing meetings with their partners (...)”

-Two more research papers have served as keystones to bringing this project together.
-Notably the paper "Quitting smoking" (C.L.
-Duncan, July 1992) which describes the importance of replacing the first cigarette of the day with a new habit, and finally Yale's School of Medicine that points to the findings that women have a harder time quitting.
-The app thus needs might need to appeal to women (I recruited my girlfriend to be the judge of graphics), and allow for something novel to be seen every morning to replace the habit.
+In addition, "Quitting smoking" (C.L.
+Duncan, July 1992) describes the importance of replacing the first cigarette of the day with a new habit.
+Yale's School of Medicine research points out that women have a harder time quitting.

 Analysis + Competition

-Paulina works as a journalist for the Wall Street Journal.
-She works in the field and found out that sometimes smoking and socializing outside with others can lead to the most interesting connections and conversations allowing her to further develop her own research and network.
-As she grew into the habit further, she frequently takes smoke breaks when she writes to clear her head.
-She has entertained the idea of switching to a vaping product, but knows that ultimately she’d like to get rid of the habit altogether.
+Paulina works as a journalist.
+She works in the field and found that sometimes smoking and socializing outside with others can get her leads.
+As she grew into the habit further, she frequently takes smoke breaks when she writes.
+She has entertained the idea of switching to a vaping product, but knows that ultimately, she’d like to get rid of the habit altogether.
 She has tried to quit before, but since she doesn't have anyone to hold her accountable, she usually tells herself it's ok to maybe buy another pack.

-The buddy system is one of the key features that has been proven to help people meet their goals.
-These people can be complete strangers but also friends or family that can create an account on the app just for the sake of being a supporting buddy, holding their friend accountable.
+The buddy system is one of the key features.
+Buddies can be strangers, friends or family that can create an account on the app just for the sake of being a supporting buddy, holding their friend accountable.

-Upon the creation of an account and finalizing the choice of available buddies, users can see each other's progress and send supportive messages.
-Making one's progress not only public but also tied to a specific person, will in theory maximize the chances of a quit attemt succeeding.
+Upon the creation of an account, users can see each other's progress and send supportive messages.
+Making one's progress not only public but also tied to a specific person, will in theory maximize the chances of a quit attempt succeeding.

-Throughout the app, the imagery of tabacco products is absent for a reason: to prevent triggering any longing to smoke again.
+Once in the app, imagery of tabacco products is absent for a reason: to prevent triggering any longing to smoke again.
 However, a subtle and faded reminder of the action of quitting smoking especially in the logo seemed appropriate.
 Keeping this put out cigarette as dark and shaded as possible follows the intention described above.

 Analyze and Conclude